 Eventually, you need to face a set fact, the following two weather conditions will have the greatest effects on basement waterproofing:

 Rain and water flooding

 And out of the seasons during the year, winters are best to deal with wet basements.
 Not only is the preferred time of the year to perform repair works, but when dealing with wet basements – one thing can easily lead to another till you have your hand full.
-In such a scenario remember that injection work around the walls and the foundations will drive best results when performed only during the winter months.
+In such a scenario, remember that injection work around the walls and foundations will drive the best results when performed only during winter.

-However if you are looking forward on performing extended work such as foundation excavation or even exterior waterproofing it might be useful to wait a bit and not carry on during the winter months of the year.
+However, if you are looking forward to performing extended work such as foundation excavation or even exterior waterproofing, it might be useful to wait a bit and not carry on during the winter months of the year.